 Children learn to speak effectively, clearly and confidently for different purposes and audiences throughout the curriculum.
 They are taught how to listen, understand and respond to others, including how to take part in group discussions and drama activities.

 - become fluent in the fundamentals of maths, through varied and frequent practice, so that they develop the ability to recall and apply knowledge rapidly and accurately.
+Fast Maths is used daily to develop this.

 - reason mathematically by identifying patterns and relationships to enable them to develop an argument, justification or proof using mathematical language.